ECUdweber/thedanielweber/Angular2-Starter-Project.md

 We export our class so we can use it in other modules in our application.

-We need to connect our root component to Angular and to do so we create another file in our app folder called main.ts that will have the following code:
+Next, we need to connect our root component to Angular.
+To do this we create another file in our app folder called main.ts that will have the following code:
 ```
     import { bootstrap }    from '@angular/platform-browser-dynamic';
     import { AppComponent } from './app.component';